 We have already established that, aside from the high initial costs, laser printers tend to be more affordable in the long run because they are so cheap to operate.
 However, let’s say that you’re looking only at inkjet printers: What should you look for?

-Generally, higher pages per minute isn’t quite as important as print quality, but if you want a fast printer you should still look for good specs.
-For the average inkjet printer, anything above about 20ppm for black and white is good.
-For a laser printer, you can usually bump this number up by 10 to 20ppm.
-Printers with 40ppm aren’t as common, and there’s almost no reason why you’d need to see this kind of yield for a home printer.
+You shouldn’t look at printer speed as much as you should consider its output quality, but you can usually find how fast a printer works by checking out its specs.
+Anything above about 20ppm for black and white is good for the average inkjet printer.
+You can usually bump this number up to about 20ppm if you’re looking at a laser printer.
+Printers with 40ppm aren’t as common, and it’s improbable that you’d need to see this kind of yield for a home printer.

 - The best inkjet printers for 2021